 It is illegal to dump plastic trash anywhere into the ocean or navigable waters of the United States.
 Violation of these requirements may result in civil penalty up to \$25,000, a fine of \$50,000 and imprisonment for up to five years.
-DUNNAGE- Material used to block and brace cargo, and is ited to: plastic bags, rofoam cups and lids pack holders, stirrers ws, milk jugs, egg cartons, thetic fishing nets, ropes, s, and bio or photo degrad-p plastics.
+DUNNAGE- Material used to block and brace cargo, and is INSIDE 3 MILES

+STIC - Includes but is not to rotoam cups and lids pack holders, stirrers ws, milk jugs, egg cartons, thetic fishing nets, ropes, s, and bio or photo degrad-plastics.